 Fort King George and the Tobago Museum

-Travellers who you would like to learn more about Tobago`s past should not miss exploring Fort King George.
-Recently refurbished Fort King George is the twin island`s best preserved fort.
+Travelers who you would like to learn more about Tobago`s past should not miss exploring Fort King George.
+Recently refurbished Fort King George is the twin island`s best-preserved fort.
 Built during the turbulent period when the island changed hands many times, the fort offers great views of Scarborough Bay.
-King George with the location to keep an eye on the invaders, who fought over Tobago, provides nowadays a scenic escape from the crowds.
+King George, with the location to keep an eye on the invaders, who fought over Tobago, provides a scenic escape from the crowds nowadays.

-Military fort with restored colonial-era buildings, a prison and several cannons is a great place to watch the sun set.
-The officer`s quarters is now home to the Tobago museum were you will find a collections of antique maps, paintings, and other artefacts.
+A military fort with restored colonial-era buildings, a prison, and several cannons is a great place to watch the sunset.
+The officer`s quarters are now home to the Tobago Museum, where you will find a collection of antique maps, paintings, and other artifacts.

 Responsible Turtle watching

 Searching for a unique experience in Tobago?
 If yes was your answer, don`t miss out turtle watching.
-The twin island`s shores are some of the world`s most important nesting grounds for the largest turtles on earth.
+The twin island`s shores are some of the world`s most important nesting grounds for the most giant turtles on earth.
 Turtles can be seen by snorkelers and divers all year around the islands.
-Turtle nestling seasons runs from March to September though.
+Turtle nesting seasons runs from March to September, though.
 When you are planning a getaway to Tobago during this time, make sure you witness this once-in-a-lifetime-experience.

 GOOD TO KNOW:

-The nestling turtles in Tobago are much easier to get to than in Trinidad.
-Hundreds of giant leatherbacks nest can be find on Turtle beach, Mr Irvine and Grafton beach.
+The nesting turtles in Tobago are much easier to get to than in Trinidad.
+Hundreds of giant leatherbacks nest can be found on Turtle beach, Mr. Irvine, and Grafton beach.
 Many resorts on nesting beaches can notify you when the nesting turtles have been sighted, or when baby turtles are ready for release.